medcyclops/medcyclops_head_up_display_app/README.md

-# Head up display app
+# MedCyclops head up display app

 This is the software for the medical imaging data streamer that powers MedCyclops.